piyusharora91/piyusharora91/README.md

 - I build highly Responsive (Mobile-First) Websites/Single Page Applications with modern web development technologies that include HTML, CSS, BootStrap, Vanilla JS & React, but not just limited to these.

 - I also have 2 years of professional experience for Agile Software Management while providing L2 Production Support for international clients and maintaining 100% uptime of the tier 1 banking applications like MTS.

-- As part of being a Web Developer, I’m also comfortable working with version controls such as Github, Gitlab, and Bitbucket.
 - While continuously upgrading my tech stack & good communication skills I’ll prove to be playing a vital role in any Team/Project that I partake in.

 - 💬 Ask me about any of the above **technologies**, or would you like to setup an **Interview**?
 Checkout my [Resume](https://drive.google.com/file/d/1KKRFAj2Bqax-j4Gq4LcCu140RnkdBCGi/view).